OpenAirOrchestra/carnie-gigs/readme.txt

 This version is the first to provide any funcationality.

 = 0.3 =
-This version changes from using a separate database table to custom posts.
+This version changes to using custom posts.
+There is still an exported database.
-Any custom code you have accessing the gig database directly will have to be re-written.
+Manual database import from old db may be required.